Keyboard shortcuts

 Validation

-draft-aaron-acme-profiles-01 defines a mechanism for an ACME server to advertise named certificate profiles and for clients to request a specific profile when placing an order.
+draft-ietf-acme-profiles-01 defines a mechanism for an ACME server to advertise named certificate profiles and for clients to request a specific profile when placing an order.
 This moves policy selection from CSR extensions and post-issuance inspection into the order object itself, making the server’s issuance policy explicit and machine-readable.

 What it adds